List of The Price Is Right pricing games: Secret "X"

 This game is played on a giant tic-tac-toe board with a secret X hidden in the center column.
 At the start of the game, the contestant is given one free X to place anywhere in either the left or right column of the board.
 Two small prizes are then shown, each with two possible prices.
 Each time the contestant correctly prices a prize, they win it and receive another X. After placing the additional X's, the secret X is revealed.
-The contestant wins the game and a large prize if they have formed a line of three either horizontally or diagonally.
-Contestants cannot win with a vertical line.
-If the contestant earns no additional X's, the game ends immediately.
+The contestant wins the game and a large prize if they have formed a line of three either horizontally or diagonally; contestants cannot win with a vertical line.

 Shell Game

 Played similarly to the carnival game of the same name, the game features four shells, one of which conceals a ball.
 The contestant is asked whether each of four prizes is actually priced higher or lower than a given incorrect price.
 The contestant wins that small prize and a chip to place beside one of the shells for each correct guess.
 If the contestant places a chip beside the shell containing the ball, they win a bonus prize.
 A contestant who correctly prices all four items automatically wins the prize, and can also win a cash amount equal to the prize value by correctly guessing which shell conceals the ball.
 Previously, this bonus was $500 on the daytime show, and $1,000 on the 1970s syndicated version.
-On the 1985–86 syndicated version, the bonus was originally $500, then $1,000.
-Eventually, it was awarded for correctly pricing all four items, without having to select the right shell.
+On the 1985–86 syndicated version, the bonus was originally $500, then $1,000; eventually, it was awarded for correctly pricing all four items, without having to select the right shell.

 Shopping Spree

 The contestant is shown four prizes and a dollar amount.
-To win all four prizes, they must choose three prizes, one at a time, whose total prices exceeds that dollar amount.
+To win all four prizes, they must choose three prizes, one at a time, such that the total of their prices exceeds that dollar amount.